Beaten Flaxmere boy: Some family opposed Oranga Tamariki returning him home - report

 Foster has said the boy suffered a sustained beating - possibly over days - at a Ramsey Cres address nearly three weeks ago.

-Oranga Tamariki deputy chief executive Children & Families South Alison McDonald has previously told Hawke's Bay Today the boy's injuries were "extremely disturbing".
+Oranga Tamariki deputy chief executive Children & Families South, Alison McDonald, has previously told Hawke's Bay Today the boy's injuries were "extremely disturbing".

 "We are continuing to work with the whānau to offer support and are working with other professionals in the Hawke's Bay," McDonald said.